 There are several system performance benchmark suites for which VxFS performs better with larger log sizes.
-The best way to pick the log size is to try representative system loads against various sizes and pick the fastest.
+As with block sizes, the best way to pick the log size is to try representative system loads against various sizes and pick the fastest.